MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 ### Microsoft Defender for Cloud requirements

-In Microsoft Defender for Cloud:
+In Microsoft Defender for Cloud, make sure that you have the following requirements before using the Zero Trust workbook:

 - **Add required regulatory standards to your dashboard**: Make sure to add both the *Azure Security Benchmark* and *NIST SP 800-53 R5 Assessments* to your Microsoft Defender for Cloud dashboard.

-For more information, see [add a regulatory standard to your dashboard](/azure/security-center/update-regulatory-compliance-packages?WT.mc_id=Portal-fx#add-a-regulatory-standard-to-your-dashboard) in the Microsoft Defender for Cloud documentation.
+    For more information, see [add a regulatory standard to your Microsoft Defender for Cloud dashboard](/azure/security-center/update-regulatory-compliance-packages?WT.mc_id=Portal-fx#add-a-regulatory-standard-to-your-dashboard).

 - **Continuously export Microsoft Defender for Cloud data to your Log Analytics workspace**.
 For more information, see [Continuously export Microsoft Defender for Cloud data](/azure/defender-for-cloud/continuous-export?tabs=azure-portal).